Let's be honest: you have better things to do with your time than worry about tackling the ugly, many-headed, sleepless beast that is social media.

 Whether you're a one-man team or a 7-person fellowship, you need to consider what you can realistically dedicate time to, in order to keep things consistent.
 This is where keeping a schedule or content calendar is handy—nothing fancy, just something to keep track of what has been shared, and what has/hasn't worked.

-Time is precious, and so is your community.
+Time is precious, and so is your online presence.

 Having a person or team you can trust to help with social media and community management will not only allow you to focus more time and energy on actual development, but will also help keep players informed, engaged, and excited about your game.

-"Twitter may be the largest and most active social media platform for indie game developers."
+"Twitter (now called X) may be the largest and most active social media platform for indie game developers."

 This sentiment from the good people at Indie Game Planet couldn't be more true.